TareqK/Image-Processing-And-Pattern-Recognition-Course/Notes/imageEnhancementInTheFrequencyDomain.markdown

 do operations on that, then we perform the **inverse** fourier transform to get the resultant image.

-These methods enhance the image by convolution the image with a linear, position invariant operator --> this means that the image will have the same signature regardless of the position of the pixels in the image. **It is possible for 2 images to have the same signature in the frequency domain**
+These methods enhance the image by performing a convolution operation on the image with a linear, position invariant operator --> this means that the image will have the same signature regardless of the position of the pixels in the image.
+They modify the distribution of the gray-level values.
+As a consequence, the values of the pixels in the image change.
+It is important to know that **It is possible for 2 images to have the same signature in the frequency domain**

 The Pixel values of the input image will be changed according to the transformation